cs143/simulator/README.md

 On Windows

-  1. setup visual studio project
+  1. Open simulator.csproj in Visual Studio
-  2. compile and run
+  2. Choose Start Debugging from Debug menu, or just build and run

 Running Log Analyzer
 --------------------

 On Windows

-  1. ?
+  1. Compile and run SimGrapher.csproj
   2. select a logfile

 Some Stats